Table of Contents

 Which is Better for High calories?
 Canned or Dry?

 You first have to consider which one your dog prefers.
-Some hounds don’t like kibble unless you mix it up with some wet food, so it’s best you experiment until you figure this out.
+Some dogs don’t like kibble unless you mix it up with some wet dog food, so it’s best you experiment until you figure this out.
+There is no right or wrong answer.
+The main goal is that you want to help your dog gain weight.

 Many people feel that canned is usually superior to kibble.
 It contains more meat protein and has fewer carbohydrates.